 Happy Halloween!
 If you’re looking for my article on how to specify zombie-resistant door openings, it’s here!

-This blog post will be published in the December 2019 issue of Door Security + Safety
+This blog post was published in the December 2019 issue of Door Security + Safety

 In the last 5 years, the code requirements that apply to classroom security have been discussed and debated at length.
 An important part of the code development process is to gather information from all stakeholders, to ensure that the codes are based on the experience of many and that the issue is examined from all sides.
 Once a consensus is reached, a code change proposal is either approved and published in the next edition of the code, or it is disapproved and may be raised again during the next code development cycle.